EcustAutoControl2023/fastodeint/README.md

 ## License

-Pybind11 is provided under a BSD-style license that can be found in the LICENSE file.
+fastodeint is provided under a BSD-style license that can be found in the LICENSE file.
 By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.